mattwire/org.civicrm.smartdebit/docs/api.md

 It is mostly for debugging but can be useful for testing hooks as well.

 #### Smartdebit.processcollections
+Process collection reports: get all available payments in the collection reports and import each transaction from Smart Debit (using the locally cached collection reports).

+Parameters:
+* trxn_id: (optional) CiviCRM transaction ID / Smartdebit Reference Number of Mandate: specify this to limit to the specified transaction ID.
+* successes: Process successful collections (0 or 1): optionally limit to successful or unsuccessful collections.

+*Note that we don't use the unsuccessful collections from the collection reports, as these are retrieved via ARUDD reports instead*

 #### Smartdebit.clearcache
 Delete mandates/collectionreports from local caches (CiviCRM database).